tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 chmod +x ./app_pc.py
 ```

-The scope of the entry point is quite simple, it receives a *ping* from the peers
+The scope of the entry point is quite simple.
+It is a simple Web server that is listening
+requests at the url `http:XX.XX.XX.XX:2222/add`.
+At every `GET` request from a peer, the entry point extracts the IP address of
-and makes a local log.
+the sender and save it in a local log file.
-Clearly, this is just an example to show how peers and entry point exchange messages.

 ## Docker Image ##